CanDIG/canarie_rdm_2018/text/01_cover.md

 human health.
-A torrent of such data is already being produced at sites across Canada, driven currently by research, but with clinical 'omics data generation soon to dominate as these molecular tests begin to enter the standard care.
+A torrent of such data is already being produced at sites across Canada, driven currently by research, but with clinical 'omics data generation soon to dominate as these molecular tests begin to enter standard care.

 In Canada, healthcare and healthcare data is an area of exclusive provincial jurisdiction.
 Diffences between provincial privacy